 Are virtual reality and 3D applications old news?
 Absolutely not.
 Facebook is leading the way with its Meta brand: virtual reality is being used to create Second Life 2.0, our parallel universe on the Internet.
 This even goes as far as actually being able to feel things with IoT via VR gloves.

 In podcast episode 60 of the IoT Use Case Podcast, we move from virtuality directly into practice.
 Because: These trends also move the industry.
-We learn from Siemens Large Drives, the world’s leading manufacturer of motors and inverters and inventor of the dynamo machine, and the two innovative companies 4Soft and Threedy.
+We learn from Innomotics, the world’s leading manufacturer of motors and inverters and inventor of the dynamo machine, and the two innovative companies 4Soft and Threedy.